-Dedicated To Helping You And Your Child Receive Benefits
+Dedicated To Helping You And Your Child Receive SSI Benefits

 Does your child have a disabling illness or injury?
 You do not need someone to tell you that it requires significant time and resources.
 When you are dealing with increasing financial burdens, it can be overwhelming trying to get your child the help that he or she needs under the Supplemental Security Income program.
 It is important to remember that you are not alone.
 We are here to help.